lmunro0402/BoxesDotsAI/README.md

 		See: http://sebastianruder.com/optimizing-gradient-descent/index.html#gradientdescentoptimizationalgorithms
 	- Will attempt a modified version to improve one scenario.
 	- Drafted concept on paper.
 Unsure if actually applicable.
 See scan under Reflective momentum.
-	- Not sure if the best approach.
+	- Not sure if these grad optimizations momentum, nesterov are the best for my situation since I am dealing with AI that has the play the entire game.
 Splitting my efforts with reinforcment learning.
 	- Moving on to 3 x 3.
-Too few states in 2 x 2 + easy to tie.
+Too easy to tie in 2 x 2.

 - Reinforced Learning.
 Will start Udacity class during winter break.